 This is largely because of the cost of capital (WACC), which includes the cost of debt (to satisfy debt-holders), and the cost of equity (to satisfy stockholders).
 In other words, investors should ensure the return on investment is higher than the cost of investment.

 This is one of the reasons why I recommend an ROIC above 10%, as most companies that are generating a profit do not have a WACC above 10%.

-Now, if the company you're researching has an ROIC near or over 10%, then compute or find the ROIC for the past 10 years as well, and see if there has been a consistent ROIC trend of 10% or more.
-Ideally, you'd want to see that this trend has been gradually increasing overtime.
+Now, if the company you're analyzing has an ROIC near or over 10%, then compute or find the ROIC for the past 10 years as well, and see if there has been a consistent ROIC trend of 10% or more.
+Ideally, you'd want to see that this trend has been gradually increasing over time.

 If this is the case, then it's likely safe to say the company is highly effective at investing in profitable investments.
-Moreover, with every additional dollar invested, they will generate even more in profit than the last dollar.
+Moreover, with every additional dollar invested, the company will (likely) generate even more in profit than the last dollar.
 This is because the money that is being compounded is increasing from an already high ROIC rate.

-Of course, you will also see companies with a relatively flat ROIC above 10%, which is not necessarily a bad sign.
+Of course, you'll also see companies with a relatively flat ROIC above 10%, which is not necessarily a bad sign.
 This is because these companies may also be generating consistently more profit and investing more capital.